gophercoders/website/content/lessons/KS2/lower/selection.md

 the user input.

 {{% panelWarningTitle title="Important" %}}
-Make sure you have completed the last two lessons about variables before you try this lesson.
+Make sure you have completed the two lessons about variables before you try this lesson.
 You will need to understand variables first.

 You will also need to have completed the [keyboard input]({{< ref "lessons/KS2/lower/keyboardinput.md" >}}) lesson.
 {{% /panelWarningTitle%}}